US vows strongest ever Iran sanctions

 Earlier this month, President Donald Trump took the US out of the landmark 2015 Iran nuclear deal.

-Following President Trump's decision two weeks ago to withdraw the US from the Obama-era Iran nuclear deal, the US Treasury said economic sanctions would not be re-imposed on Tehran immediately, but would be subject to three-month and six-month wind-down periods.
+The older American sanctions prohibited almost all trade with Iran, making some exceptions only for activity "intended to benefit the Iranian people" such as the export of medical and agricultural equipment.

-Israel praised the Trump administration's decision, but the decision to pull out of the pact was roundly criticised by fellow signatories, including France, Germany, the UK and Russia.
+The secretary of state did not say what new measures Washington was contemplating but he described sanctions imposed last week on the head of Iran's central bank as "just the beginning".

-Some of Europe's biggest firms had rushed to do business with Iran after the nuclear deal took effect, and now find themselves forced to choose between investing there or trading with the US.
+Some of Europe's biggest firms who rushed to do business with Iran after the nuclear deal now find themselves forced to choose between investing there or trading with the US.

-Some of the biggest deals that are at risk include:
+Some of the biggest contracts at risk include:

 - French energy giant Total's deal, worth up to $5bn, signed to help Iran develop the world's largest gas field.
 Total now plans to unwind those operations by November unless the US grants it a waiver